gfgprojects/ecowheataly/task1_2/scripts/readme.txt

-@Arianna, please add aline and make a commit and a push
+@Arianna, please add a line to this file, commit & push